Artists Bluff Trail in Franconia Notch State Park NH is a popular hike and one of the most photogenic stops on a New England road trip in fall.

 Artists Bluff is an incredibly popular viewpoint overlooking Echo Lake, Cannon Mountain and the picturesque surroundings in Franconia Notch State Park, NH.

-But you might not know that Artists Bluff is part of a loop trail including Bald Mountain, which provides more fantastic panoramic views from a different vantage point.
+Artists Bluff is part of a loop trail which also includes Bald Mountain, a second summit providing more fantastic panoramic views but from a higher vantage point.

-It is almost the same distance to do Artists Bluff and back as it is to complete the loop with Bald Mountain.
+It is almost the same distance to do Artists Bluff and back to the parking lot as it is to complete the loop with Bald Mountain.
 Just something to consider when you visit.

 Note there is a scrambling section near the top of Bald Mountain, but that makes it more fun for avid hikers.